 “That would mean Izsak and Elizabeta’s daughter Csilla might also be classified as possible adversaries,” Talib continued.

 Csilla, the failed saint candidate of Taurus.
-Thinking of her as an ‘adversary’ as Talib had put it seemed ridiculous especially since she was barely fifteen years old.
+Thinking of her as an ‘adversary’ as Talib had put it seemed ridiculous especially since she was barely a teenager.

 “And also…” Talib continued.